John Speed: Career

 In 1615 Speed requested of the Company the renewal and extension of the lease on a garden and tenement, granted by them in 1594 to George Sotherton, which Speed had since held and upon which he had built "a fayer house", but which he had afterwards surrendered to them with nine years of his tenure still outstanding.
 A new term of 31 years as from Christmas 1614 was approved.
 Speed then purchased an adjacent garden and plot of taynter to enlarge his own grounds, and in 1618 (after inspection by the Master and Wardens) obtained the Company's permission to annex it and to enclose it with a wall, together with another new lease.
 As the lease of the premises was later renewed to his heirs, it appears that this house and grounds remained John Speed's residence until his death.

 During the same period Speed greatly enlarged his work on the sacred chronologies and genealogies, as A Clowde of Witnesses (1616, 2nd 1620): and after re-issue in various forms, his History and Theatre were newly presented as a Second, revised Edition, in 1623.
 In his last years, Speed was working on further revisions and adaptations of his atlas in other formats, and on the materials for his world atlas, which took shape as his Prospect of the Most Famous Parts of the World in 1627.
 He continued to maintain his annals, though by April 1626 he had become blind and suffered from the stone.

 Death

 John Speed died in July 1629 at the age of 77 or 78.
 He was buried alongside his wife (who had died in the previous year) in London's St Giles-without-Cripplegate church on Fore Street.
 According to Fuller, his funeral sermon was delivered by Josias Shute.
 A monument to John Speed was soon afterwards erected on the south side of the chancel of the church.
+(See Monument and epitaph below.)